-This month brings inspiring news for Scotland’s craft sector, with notable achievements and events showcasing the vibrant creativity across the country.
+This month brings inspiring news for Scotland’s craft sector, with notable achievements and events showcasing the vibrant creativity of makers across the country.

 Read on with September's edition of The Craft Edit.